Ōhara no Sato Onsen: The Vegan-Friendly Guesthouse in Ōhara

 Ohara no Sato Onsen Dining Hall Ohara Kyoto Japan

 The number of side dishes we had for breakfast was limited, as many were cooked with seafood stock.
-It would have been better if they could have made something special for us instead of replacing the grilled fish with tofu.
+It would have been better if they had made something special for us instead of replacing the grilled fish with tofu.
 But that was okay.
 We understand that vegan-style cooking can be hard to accommodate.
 At least we didn’t starve!

 Discover the Fascinating Attractions in Ōhara